Reionization relics in the cross-correlation between the Ly$\alpha$ forest and 21 cm intensity mapping in the post-reionization era: A simple forecast

 Here, we use the results of our PUMA $\times$ MUST-like Strategy III forecast -- marginalize over reionization astrophysics -- to constrain the timeline of reionization, assuming our Fiducial model correctly represents the Universe's neutral hydrogen fraction.
 In essence, we assume $\zeta = 30$ and we construct the range of allowed $\overline{x}_{\ion{H}{I}}$ based on our forecasted error $\sigma_\zeta$.

 For clarity, we decided to only consider the PUMA configuration, which is significantly stronger than the SKA1-Low $\times$ DESI-like constraint (the error is smaller by almost a factor of 10).
 This stronger constraining power also justifies our choice of only considering $\zeta$ due to the very small errors for $\sigma_8$ and $n_s$ expected from this instrumental configuration.
+Additionally, note that our choice of $\zeta = 30$ physically aligns with a scenario where a significant population of faint galaxies is responsible for driving the reionization process -- see the \textit{faint galaxies} model introduced in \cite{2018IAUS..333...18G}.